 I opened my eyes and the pain set in immediately.
 There was no going back to sleep.
 My throat felt like a desert on a hot summer day.
 I could hardly swallow and was out of the one thing that could have quickly and easily ended my mystery.
 I laid there for what felt like eternity, hoping I would magically remember a forgotten water bottle I had stashed somewhere.
 The tap water in Koh Phangan isn’t potable, and the closest bottled water would have required getting dressed and walking through intense heat to the nearest convenience store.
-I looked at my backpack and saw my filtered water bottle poking out.
-The insert that came with the bottle listed the countries where the bottle could safely be used, and Thailand wasn’t one of them.
+I looked at my backpack and saw my water filter poking out.
+The insert that came with the filter listed the countries where it could safely be used, and Thailand wasn’t one of them.
 In my desperate state, I decided to chance it.
 After all, I only needed one small sip, just enough to wet my throat so I could make it to the store...

 For the next 12 hours, I found myself in a deeper hell than I could have ever imagined.
 The pain I endured that morning was nothing in contrast to the misery I suffered as a consequence of my poor decision.
 It was a cleanse of epic proportions, and all of my own doing.

 From that day on, I never took the clean water that comes out of every tap in the United States for granted.
 Every day before I go to sleep, I think about all the things I’m grateful for.
 I recall that day in Thailand, and consider what life would be like without such a simple luxury.
 It’s so easy to take clean water for granted when we’ve always had it, but if we wish to maintain that privilege, we’re going to have to start paying more attention to it.